Study links assault weapons to higher death toll in US mass shootings - www.lokmattimes.com

 The researchers noted that there may be opportunities to prevent mass shootings through various interventions.
 They cited previous research showing that potential mass shooters disclosed their plans in 47 per cent of cases before carrying out attacks.

 The study suggests that policies regulating firearm access, including age-based restrictions on assault weapons and secure storage requirements, could help prevent mass shootings.
-The authors also emphasised the importance of extreme risk protection orders, which allow for the temporary removal of firearms from individuals who may pose a threat.
+The authors also emphasised the importance of extreme risk protection orders, which allow for the temporary removal of firearms from individuals who may pose a threat, Xinhua news agency reported.

 The study defines mass shootings as incidents where four or more people were killed in a public location, not including the shooter, and were not related to other criminal activity.